 3. Buy Used

-A great thrifty tip and tricks is to buy used whenever possible.
+A great thrifty tip and tricks are to buy used whenever possible.

 The BEST example is to buy a new car.
-Within the 1st year, a car deprecates by 25% and 50% within four years (source).
+Within the 1st year, a car depreciates by 25% and 50% within four years (source).
 That is a lot of wasted money.
 Your best bet is to buy a car that is 4-6 years old.
+Here are tips on buying a beater car.

 This principle applies to most materialistic items.